safithetechi/weather-app/README.md

 ```

-### How does the Application renders the cards and the chart?
+### How does the Application render the cards and the chart?

 The Following Helper function take the timestamp as their arguments and return the UTC equivalent